 - the judge," after which Jerrick enters the restaurant and states "Because he is a judge!," while pointing to Judge DiClaudio. - 14.
 There follows an interview with Judge DiClaudio and his wife, Jackee DiClaudio. - 15.
 On June 11, 2024, Metro Philadelphia posted on its website their "Ultimate Guide to Philly Cheesesteaks," which was printed in the hardcopy edition on June 12, 2024.
 A copy of this article is attached hereto as Exhibit B, made a part hereof, and incorporated herein as though set forth in full. - 16.
 A large photo of Judge DiClaudio is featured in the article with the caption "Shay's Steaks owner Scott DiClaudio is pictured." - 17.
-The body of the article features a short blurb about Shay's reading, in part, judge by day and a cheesesteak connoisseur by night." - 18.
+The body of the article features a short blurb about Shay's reading, in part, "DiClaudio is living out his true best-of-both-worlds, serving as a Philadelphia judge by day and a cheesesteak connoisseur by night." - 18.
 A hyperlink over the words "Philadelphia judge" takes the reader directly to the Court of Judicial discipline webpage, with details of the judge's prior case before this court. - 19.
 This article has since been blown up to poster size and hangs in the window at Shay's. - 20.
 The Metro Philadelphia article was featured on the Shay's Steaks Instagram account, an active media presence with over 5,000 followers. - 21.
 In January 2025, Judge DiClaudio guested on a video-recorded podcast posted to YouTube by the account "People Talking Sitting Down," which has over 400 followers.
 A transcript of this podcast is attached hereto as Exhibit C, made a part hereof, and incorporated herein as though set forth in full.